 So, the bottom line is that if you're going to try to file a Petition for Factual Innocence under Penal Code Section 851.8, you've got to have an attorney do it, otherwise in my opinion, you have no chance to get it granted because it has to be filed the right way.
 It has to be prosecuted the right way, and if it's not filed the right way, then I would say you have almost zero chance to get it granted.

 What do you do if your Petition for Factual Innocence is Denied

 After you file your Petition for Factual Innocence with the police agency that arrested you, if it's denied, your next move would be to file a motion with the court where your case would have gone and have that judge find that you're factually innocent and order the police department to seal and destroy your record.

-He basically said, listen based on the case law your client doesn't meet the standard that is necessary for us to seal and destroy his record and find him factually innocent.
-So, that gives you an idea of the up-hill battle that you're up against, and I always tell my clients that when they come in that it is very difficult to get these motions granted by the police or the court.
+He said, listen, based on the case law, your client doesn't meet the standard that is necessary for us to seal and destroy his record and find him factually innocent.
+So, that gives you an idea of the uphill battle you're up against, and I always tell my clients that it is tough to get these motions granted by the police or the court when they come in.
 Don't get your hopes up.

 But if you are going to file one of these motions, you want to sit down with a qualified attorney who knows what they're doing, has had success with these motions, and knows how to file them.
 Call the Hedding Law Firm for help.
 Give them all the facts and details of your case, and then let them give you an honest opinion as to whether or not it's worth your money, time, and aggravation to file a Petition for Factual Innocence.